kitbs/stubs/README.md

         // called for each rendered file, AFTER it is created })->render($variables);
 ```

-Unlike the `output()` callback above, the `listen()` callback is called *after* each file has already been created.
+The `listen()` callback is called *after* each file has already been created.

 This may be used to log or output the results of the process.

-The `render()` and `create()` methods return the number of files which were created by the process, which you can also log or output.

 ### Create stubs